 In accordance with section 7.4 of the Swedish Corporate Governance Code, during the year the board assessed the need for a specific internal audit department.
 The board concluded that H&M's present model of monitoring internal control is the most appropriate for the company.
-In the board's opinion, this model - which the central departments such as accounting, construction, shop fitting, IT, communications, security, logistics, production etc. apply in the subsidiaries - and the work carried out by internal store auditors are well in line with the work performed in other companies by an internal audit department.
+In the board's opinion this model, which the central departments such as Accounting, Expansion/Construction, Shop Fitting, Business Tech, Communications, Security, Logistics, Supply Chain etc. apply in the subsidiaries, as well as the work carried out by internal store auditors, are well in line with the work performed in other companies by an internal audit department.
 It was therefore deemed that there was no need for an internal audit department.

-The issue of a specific internal audit department will be reviewed again in 2020.
+The issue of a specific internal audit department will be reviewed again in 2021.

-Stockholm, February 2020
+Stockholm, February 2021